 - 1. Graduates of this emphasis will gain practical language proficiency in the Spanish language, including proficiency in reading, writing, speaking, and listening to the language.
-(Academic Excellence) - Graduates of this emphasis will develop intercultural sensitivity.
+(Academic Excellence) - 2.
+Graduates of this emphasis will develop intercultural sensitivity.
 They will study the language, literature, history, and culture of Spanish speaking peoples, and learn to constructively engage them in meaningful dialogue, mutually beneficial social relationships, and professional interactions in a wide range of academic disciplines and fields of study.
 (Academic Excellence, Christlike Character, Creative Engagement, Social Responsiveness) - 3.
 Graduates of this emphasis and general education students will acquire cultural competency and learn to understand the concept of culture from a variety of perspectives.
 Graduates will learn to experience culture in a personal and subjective manner, at the same time that they learn to objectively analyze Latin American and Spanish cultures.
 (Academic Excellence, Social Responsiveness, Creative Engagement) - 4.
 Graduates of this emphasis and general education students will reflect critically on their own cultural values and traditions.
 Graduates will learn to compare and contrast their own cultures with those studied.
-(Social Responsiveness, Creative Engagement) Requirements: 49-52 credits: 43 credits in Spanish of which 35 shall be numbered above 2999 SPAN2010.
+(Social Responsiveness, Creative Engagement) Requirements: 49-52 credits: 40 credits in Spanish of which 32 shall be numbered above 2999 SPAN2010.
 Intermediate Spanish (4) SPAN2020.
 Intermediate Spanish (4) SPAN3010.
-Advanced Conversation and Composition (3); or, SPAN3220.
-Spanish for Business (3) SPAN4970.
+Advanced Conversation and Composition (3) SPAN4970.
 Senior Thesis (3) One course selected from Spanish or Hispanoamerican civilization: SPAN3310.
 Hispanic Civilization (3) (may be repeated); or, SPAN3094.
 Topics in Hispanic Culture, Literature or Linguistics (3) (may be repeated) (cultural topic) One course selected from Spanish or Hispanoamerican Literature: SPAN3510.
 Survey of Hispanic Literature (3) (may be repeated); or, SPAN3094.
-Topics in Hispanic Culture, Literature or Linguistics (3) (may be repeated) (literature topic) One course selected from Spanish or Hispanoamerican Linguistics: SPAN3420.
-Introduction to Spanish Linguistics (3); or, SPAN3094.
-Topics in Hispanic Culture, Literature or Linguistics (3) (linguistics topic) Twenty credits in Spanish which shall be numbered above 2999 (20) Two courses in history, political science, or sociology (4-6) One course in American literature, world literature, or philosophy (2-3) Additionally, Spanish majors are required to do the following: Cultural Immersion Experience:
+Topics in Hispanic Culture, Literature or Linguistics (3) (may be repeated) (literature topic) Twenty credits in Spanish which shall be numbered above 2999 (20) Two courses in history, political science, or sociology (6) One course in American literature, world literature, or philosophy (3) Additionally, Spanish majors are required to do the following: Cultural Immersion Experience: